 - You can rename a button in the course menu to reflect the needs of your course and your students.

 - These buttons can also be reordered by clicking on the left side of the button until an arrow appears.
 If you click and drag this arrow, you can move the button anywhere in the menu.

 Adding Dividers and Subheaders to the Course Menu

 - Adding dividers and subheaders to the course menu can make items easier to locate.

 Customizing Your Blackboard Course Site

-The look and feel of your Blackboard course site can be customized to reflect your students, course content, or you!
+Your Blackboard course site can be customized to reflect your course content.
 By going to the Control Panel and clicking on Customization > Teaching Style, you will find several options that allow you to personalize your course site.